 CB Insights is a market intelligence and data analytics platform that tracks millions of public and private companies, investors, and emerging technologies around the world.
 For corporate venture capital teams, CB Insights is most often used to identify emerging technologies, map competitive landscapes, and monitor early market signals — particularly during the thesis-building and sourcing stages of the investment process.

-The CB Insights platform primarily focuses on technology market intelligence, and it mostly gathers data from public sources such as patents, funding rounds, partnerships, news mentions, and web traffic.
-CB Insights’ machine learning engine ingests and structures this unstructured data, and then analysts validate it and add proprietary data.
+The platform primarily focuses on technology market intelligence and mostly gathers data from public sources such as patents, funding rounds, partnerships, news mentions, and web traffic.
+Its machine learning engine ingests and structures this unstructured data, and then analysts validate it and add proprietary data.

-Although CB insights provides deep, comprehensive access to information in the tech space and competitive intelligence, it lacks premium and proprietary content sets that can give you a more holistic outlook, such as broker research, global and SEC filings, and expert calls.
-Additionally, though it utilizes machine learning to track trends and topics, it has limited smart search or generative AI capabilities, which limits the scope and speed of research.
+Although CB insights provides deep, comprehensive access to information in the tech space and competitive intelligence, it lacks premium and proprietary content sets that can give you a more holistic outlook — notably broker research, global and SEC filings, and the breadth of a traditional expert network.

 Key features of the CB Insights platform include: